jeromeetienne/learningthreejs.com/source/_posts/2014-05-06-scary-monster-for-your-next-fps-game-in-three-dot-js-with-threex-dot-md2character.markdown

 * ```character.load(config)``` loads the characters
   * ```character.addEventListener('loaded', function(){})``` to be notified when the model is loaded
   * ```character.isLoaded()``` is true if the model is loaded, false otherwise

-### Possible improvements
-* make the skin cachable
-* make a demo with LOTS of characters all doing something differents-
-    - maybe a simple maze with rock skin
-    - what about some localized sound on each
-    - some low altitude camera fly
-    - many runing in a maze
-    - some small angle directional lights to get long shadows casting
-* see if there are other characters in three.js
-    - i remember a superman from alteredqueue
-    - and a fat ogre
-    - find reference on it and put it here
-    - make a 'possible enhancement' with those link